miku/s2gen/README.md

 ## About

-Solr allows to specify a [schema](https://lucene.apache.org/solr/guide/6_6/documents-fields-and-schema-design.html), consisting of fields, types, cardinality and dynamic types.
+SOLR allows to specify a [schema](https://lucene.apache.org/solr/guide/6_6/documents-fields-and-schema-design.html), consisting of fields, types, cardinality and dynamic types.
 To facilitate the creation of documents conforming to a SOLR schema, it would be nice, to